 Disclaimer: RunRepeat.com provided me these shoes for free in exchange for testing and an honest review.
 This is my best attempt at an unbiased take on these shoes.

 The Topo Athletic Vibe is noted as being an active recovery or casual shoes for everyday use.
-Honestly, I have never considered having a specialized shoe for recovery days, but why not.
-I have shoes for fast days (for me the NB1500’s or Saucony Kinvara’s), shoes for longer runs (NB Tempo), shoes for special occasions (those expensive, low mileage carbon plated jewels) but never really considered shoes for those easy recovery runs.
-And now, here’s the Topo Vibe.
+Honestly, I have never considered having a specialized shoe for recovery days, but why not?

 Topo advertises a signature fit with a snug heel and a spacious toe box.
 I have never had issues on the back end (heel) but the toe box area has caused issues again and again.
-So I was excited to see how these fit, especially noting a larger toe box area.
+So, I was excited to see how this fits, especially noting a roomier toe box.

 The wrap across the top gives a strong stabilization to what appears to be a squishy shoe.
-I was somewhat mesmerized by the build of the upper - light and airy, but strong and without any obvious structure.
-It moves but is not easily crushed as I expected.
-It retains its shape with no hesitation.
+I was somewhat mesmerized by the build of the upper; it's light and airy, but strong and without any obvious structure.
+It moves but is not easily crushed as I expected and it retains its shape with no hesitation.

 I have read they are intended to be worn without socks, but I just can’t.
 I have always been a socks-on-when-wearing-shoes kind of a guy.
 So how about some thinner no-shows socks?
 Great!

-Taking a final note of other features before hitting the pavement, the drop is noted as 5mm so nothing too far off of the norm for me.
-The weight is around 8 ounces, which is nice (again with that word!).
-It is noticeably light.
+Before hitting the pavement, I took notice of the other features.
+The drop is 5mm so nothing too far from the norm for me.
+The weight is around 8 oz, which is nice and noticeably light.